Fair value measurement

 (i) Income from advertisement and other related operations

-The Company provides advertisement space on its television news channels Aaj Tak, India Today, Good News Today and Aaj Tak HD (India and overseas), various websites, mobile apps, social media platforms and radio 104.8 Ishq FM.
+The Company provides advertisement space on its television news channels Aaj Tak, India Today, Good News Today and Aaj Tak HD (India and overseas), various websites, mobile apps and social media platforms.
 Revenue from such services is recognised at a point in time when the advertisements are displayed/ aired.

 (ii) Subscription income